alexpmagalhaes/ChIPseq_course/docs/mapping.md

 # Mapping and post processing

-In this section we will cover mapping and post processing of alignment files Bellow are links to sections we will cover
+In this section we will cover mapping and post-processing of alignment files Bellow are links to sections we will cover